 The student will submit a 250-word thread demonstrating course-related knowledge in each forum.
 In addition to the thread, the student will reply to the threads of at least 2 other students.
 Each reply must be 150 words.

 The student will introduce his/her supervisor to the instructor by sending one email to both the supervisor and instructor that professionally introduces one to the other.
 This email must include contact information for both parties.
-The student will then submit a copy of the email on Blackboard.
+The student will then submit a copy of the email in Canvas.

 With site approval, the student will choose a case, circumstance, or situation at his or her site.
 If an appropriate case cannot be obtained, a historical or fictional character will be acceptable.
 This 3-4 page paper must be in current APA format.